CNN Host Battles Trump Spox Over QAnon, Kyle Rittenhouse in Bonkers Interview

 “Well, I haven’t spoken with him directly about this and you know, Jim, because you worked in the Obama administration, the information you receive inside the White House is much different,” Gidley responded, snarking about Sciutto’s previous role as chief of staff to the U.S. Ambassador to China.

-The Trump flack went on to claim he doesn’t have information on Trump’s claim—which appears to have derived from a debunked Facebook post—while simultaneously lending credence to it, wondering “who pays for the flights” of out-of-town protesters.
+The Trump flack went on to claim he doesn’t have information on Trump’s claim—which matches a debunked Facebook post—while simultaneously lending credence to it, wondering “who pays for the flights” of out-of-town protesters.

 “Is there an investigation under way or is the president just sharing something that he heard online?”
 Sciutto shot back.